 8. Organize a Block Party

-Simply Google “Your town, community event calendar” and a list of upcoming events in your area should pop up.
-Whether it be a local film festival, an art gallery opening or BBQ at the park, most of these events are free and a perfect excuse to go out, have a great time and meet people in your community.
+Simply Google “name of your town, community event calendar” and a list of upcoming events in your area should pop up.
+Whether there's a local film festival, an art gallery opening, or a BBQ in the park, most of these events are free.
+They also give you a perfect way to get involved, have a great time, and meet people in your community.

 10. Beautify the City

 Do you ever pass by an empty planter outside your favorite coffee shop or see a huge space of empty land without a tree in sight?
-Why not get a group of your friends together on a Saturday morning, pitch in for some new flowers or a small tree and spend an hour or two of your time making your city a more beautiful place that you are proud to call home?
+Why not get a group of your friends together, pitch in for some new flowers or a small tree, and spend an hour or two of your time making your city a more beautiful place that you are proud to call home?
 In addition to beautifying your city, you will also be helping the environment.

-Feeling the urge lately to learn how to write a short story or how to perfect your yoga poses?
-Think about taking a class either through your local YMCA or public library.
+Maybe you've been feeling the urge lately to learn how to write a short story or how to perfect your yoga poses.
+Think about taking a class either through your local community college or public library.
 There should be options that are low-cost or free!
 Then, while you acquire a new skill, you're also meeting new people.

 12. Start a Group or Organization

 Maybe there is a particular cause that you feel very passionately about that isn't already being represented in your community.
-Another fact found in the 2012 Millennial Impact Report was that more than half of young people were motivated to volunteer by their interest in meeting like-minded volunteers.
-What better way to bring people together for a common good than finding a need within your community and filling it.
+Another fact found in the Millennial Impact Report was that more than half of young people are motivated to volunteer by their interest in meeting like-minded people.
+You can bring people together for a common goal by finding a need within your community and addressing it.